 Model files SI_6: Simulated LGN spike trains evoked by various visual stimuli and simulated spike trains from background sources generated independently from visual stimuli by a “traveling wave” background process (see instructions in SI_6_README.txt).

-Model files SI_7: Models of the Layer 4 network, including cell positions and properties, connections, and external connections from the LGN and background sources (see instructions in SI_7_README.txt).
+Model files SI_7: Models of the Layer 4 network, including cell positions and properties, recurrent connections, and external connections from the LGN and background sources (see instructions in SI_7_README.txt).

 Simulation outputs SI_8: Spike output of simulations.
 The complete spike dataset is 21 GB; it is available via hard drive per request.
 A substantial subset of the data is available below, such as the complete spike output of two models (LL2 and RR2).